 - Dr. Jonathan Gaines – Department of Mechanical Engineering Resides in Juniper-Poplar Hall

 - Dr. Kevin Mackay – Department of Physics Resides in Magnolia Hall

 - Dr. Makut Matawal – College of Public Health Resides in Beta Hall

 - Dr. Frank Pyrtle III – Department of Mechanical Engineering Resides in Horizon Hall

 - Rachelle Settambrino – Department of Communication Science and Disorders Resides in Maple Hall

 In addition to the Faculty-in-Residence program, many additional faculty members serve as role models and mentors to residents as Faculty Fellows (FF).
 The Faculty Fellows are faculty members who engage with students outside of the classroom to broaden the academic experience of students and to enhance the work environment of the faculty member.
 The FF provides a bridge between formal academic programs and the out of classroom developmental activities of residents.

 Resource-A-Bull Academic Initiatives Newsletter

 The goal of this quarterly newsletter is to highlight upcoming academic initiative events, high achieving students, and on-campus academic resources.
-Occurs twice a semester.
+Occurs three times a semester.
 Read the latest Resource-A-Bull newsletter!